Atlanta 18-Wheeler Wrecks Lawyer

 - Large truck and bus fatalities have been increasing in recent years (20 percent increase between 2009 and 2015).

-- There has been a significant increase in crashes resulting in injury that involved large trucks (62 percent increase from 2009 to 2015).
+- There has been a significant increase in crashes resulting in injuries that involved large trucks (62 percent increase from 2009 to 2015).

 The NHTSA’s report also found that 87,000 large trucks were involved in accidents that resulted in injury and 342,000 large trucks were involved in accidents that resulted in property damage, for the 2015 year.
 These should be alarming statistics to anyone who shares the roadways with large trucks.